 For house price information please visit the sold data tab.

 Eating: There is a wealth of choice for places to eat and drink in Balham, with all tastes catered for.
 The Exhibit has become a Balham institution, comprising an American themed diner, cinema, gallery and bar.
 Ciullosteria is a cheap and cheerful trattoria that has been popular for more than 20 years, but now facing competition in the pizza stakes from Franco Manca, which is fast becoming a London institution.
 Instagram-friendly Megan's on the Hill is now a very popular daytime and evening venue.

 Drinking: The Balham Bowls Club has a cosy clubhouse feel while offering a good range of ales and an attractive menu.
 The Devonshire is a Young’s pub that has a huge outdoor garden with barbecue area.
 It's not all about beer here.
 Incredibly popular Milk serves homemade cakes, excellent coffee and plays good records to ease you into the weekend.
 Bertie and Boo is another child friendly coffee shop, with a soft play area and magic, on demand.

 - Shops range from chain stores to small independent boutiques.
-Annie in the Attic is hidden above a hair salon on Balham High Street and has an eccentric selection of vintage clothes.
-For something for the kids, head to the family run Just Williams, where you’ll find toys for all ages.
+Velvet Junction Vintage is hidden above a hair salon on Balham High Street and has an eccentric selection of vintage clothes.
 Balham has its own health food store in As Nature Intended.
 You can try your hand at home brewing with help from We Brought Beer (or simply pick up some locally sourced ales).
 Visit The Flower Sanctuary for that special occasion or for something to brighten up your home.
 Expand your palette at The Wine Tasting Shop at one of their specially designed evenings, or with their wine tasting card.